 - Location – Peoples State Forest

 - Trail – Seven Mile Loop clockwise – Robert Ross Trail, Jessie Gerard Trail, Charles Pack Trail, Agnes Bowen Trail

 - Getting to the Trail – Take a left after you enter the park.
-Drive all the way down to the end of the parking area and park.
-Walk back across East River Road, and then take a sharp left back up the Forest Service Road.
+Drive down to the end of the parking area and park.
+Walk across East River Road, then take a sharp left back up the Forest Service Road.

 - Highlights – Waterfalls off Robert Ross Trail, Views and rock formations on Jessie Gerard Trail, CCC Fire Suppression Pond on Charles Pack Trail, Beautiful forest hiking.

 - Connecticut Walk Book – 20th Edition by the Connecticut Forest & Park Association – American Legion and Peoples State Forest Trail – Pages 8-13

 - Gaiagps – GPA App used to create a trail, determine driving directions and parking, and send the track to my iPhone

 Moderate to Easy – This is a fun trail with varied terrain and great views.
 My loop clockwise started with some steady, moderate climbing, but after Veeder’s Rocks, it was primarily downhill and flat with some small climbs.

 Terrain – Snow (2-3 inches) made some of the climbs and descents a little slippery, but the snow was light and fluffy, so I did not need the micro-spikes I carried.
 The terrain is primarily forested with rocky outcroppings.
 There are also some low-lying boggy areas.

 Temperatures ranged from 27 – 32 degrees, so it was a little chilly when I started, but I warmed up quickly.